genevate/style_guides/communication/group_chat.md

 - They help let others know that your voice was heard even if someone didn't have anything to say in direct response to your post.

-While the list of emoticons is vast and growing, it is best to standardize on emoticons that have a consistent meaning as using every possible emoticon can be confusing.
+While the list of emoticons is vast, it is best to standardize on emoticons that have a consistent meaning as using every possible emoticon can be confusing.
 Here is a recommended list and the message they convey:

 - :white_check_mark: - Indicates approval, the task requested of you has been completed, or the task is aleady done.